run-ai/docs/docs/Researcher/cli-reference/runai-bash.md

 ## Description

-Get a bash session inside a running job
+Get a bash session inside a running Job

 This command is a shortcut to runai exec (``runai exec -it job-name bash``).
 See [runai exec](runai-exec.md) for full documentation of the exec command.